Inslee welcomes Army doctors to coronavirus field hospital in Seattle, says Trump remarks ‘haven’t knocked us off our game’

 “I expect the president will not do that,” he added, saying “any scent” of Trump holding up aid would lead the nation to “call him to knock that off.”

-The White House on Saturday approved Michigan’s request for a major disaster declaration.
+Meanwhile, the White House on Saturday approved Michigan’s request for a major disaster declaration.

 Inslee and Trump have knocked heads before; earlier this month, the president called the governor “a snake.”
-But the most recent sparing began when Trump told governors on a call that his administration was ready to be their “backup.”
+But the most recent sparring began when Trump told governors on a call his administration was ready to be their “backup.”
 Inslee pushed the president to mobilize manufacturers and interjected, “We don’t need a backup.
 We need a Tom Brady,” referring to the Super Bowl-winning quarterback.

 Football-themed zingers aside, progress has been made, Inslee said Saturday.
-Trump ordered General Motors to produce medical ventilators Friday, invoking the Defense Production Act.
+Invoking the Defense Production Act, Trump on Friday ordered General Motors to produce medical ventilators, which it had already planned to do with Bothell-based Ventec Life Systems.

 “He said he would not do that.
 The next day he did that,” Inslee said.
 “I’m happy he followed my advice … We’ve got to get manufacturers in the game.”